 Compare attribution models

-- In the menu on the left, click Attribution Modeling.
+- In the page menu on the left, click Model comparison.

 You can search for specific keywords, ad groups, or campaigns from the search box above the table.

 - In the table, select the conversion you want to edit by clicking the conversion name.

-- Click on Attribution model, and select an attribution model from the drop-down menu.
+- Click Attribution model, and select an attribution model from the drop-down menu.